postmanlabs/labs-docs/v6/enterprise/sso/admin_sso.md

 In the "Service Provider Details (Postman)", enter the ID for the Entity, and the URLs for the Login and ACS.

-In "Identity Provider Details", enter URLs for the "Identity Provider Details" and "Identity Provider Issuer".
+In "Identity Provider Details", enter URLs in "Identity Provider Details" and "Identity Provider Issuer".
 Next provide your authentication certficate from your identity provider in "X.509 Certficate".

 Click the **Generate relay state** button to create a parameter to send with a SAML response in an IDP-initiated single sign on.